September 16th, 2014

 The final generation of the TRAM flap is the DIEP flap.
 In this procedure, the abdominal tissues are transplanted using the blood vessels alone.
 No muscle is taken during the operation and a goal is to preserve the nerves entering it so that it remains functional.
 This further reduces the problems of abdominal weakness and hernia formation.
 Plastic surgeons performing DIEP flap breast reconstruction have an even higher level of expertise and will often use similar principles for other types of reconstruction in their practice.

-For more information about chemotherapy and how it may impact breast reconstruction I invite you to schedule a consultation with me.
+For more information about TRAM flaps, DIEP flaps, or breast reconstruction I invite you to schedule a consultation with either myself or my partner.
 Please feel free to contact our office at (972) 566-3939 if you have any questions.